Northern Ireland: Partition of Ireland

-During 1920–22, in what became Northern Ireland, partition was accompanied by violence "in defence or opposition to the new settlement" during the Troubles in Northern Ireland (1920–1922).
+During 1920–22, in what became Northern Ireland, partition was accompanied by violence "in defence or opposition to the new settlement" during The Troubles in Ulster (1920–1922).
 The IRA carried out attacks on British forces in the north-east but was less active than in the rest of Ireland.
 Protestant loyalists attacked Catholics in reprisal for IRA actions.
 In the summer of 1920, sectarian violence erupted in Belfast and Derry, and there were mass burnings of Catholic property in Lisburn and Banbridge.
 Conflict continued intermittently for two years, mostly in Belfast, which saw "savage and unprecedented" communal violence between Protestants and Catholics, including rioting, gun battles, and bombings.
 Homes, businesses, and churches were attacked and people were expelled from workplaces and mixed neighbourhoods.
 More than 500 were killed and more than 10,000 became refugees, most of them Catholics.
 The British Army was deployed and the Ulster Special Constabulary (USC) was formed to help the regular police.
 The USC was almost wholly Protestant.
-Members of the USC and regular police were involved in reprisal attacks on Catholic civilianss.
+Members of the USC and regular police were involved in reprisal attacks on Catholic civilians.
 A truce between British forces and the IRA was established on 11 July 1921, ending the fighting in most of Ireland.
 However, communal violence continued in Belfast, and in 1922 the IRA launched a guerrilla offensive along the new Irish border.

-The Anglo-Irish Treaty was signed between representatives of the governments of the UK and the Irish Republic on 6 December 1921, creating the Irish Free State.
+The Anglo-Irish Treaty was signed between representatives of the governments of the UK and the Irish Republic on 6 December 1921, laying out the process for the creation of the Irish Free State.
 Under the terms of the treaty, Northern Ireland would become part of the Free State unless its government opted out by presenting an address to the king, although in practice partition remained in place.